tymyrddin/scripts-network/README.md

 ## Requirements

 * A small pentesting lab with kali and a windows 10 (virtual) machines.
 Host was an Ubuntu 20.04.
 * Python 2.7 and Python 3.
-Most scripts only support Python 3, only a few, for learning purposes) support Python 2.7 (and also Python 3).
-We chose to use `pyenv`.
-See below.
+Most scripts only support Python 3, only a few, for learning purposes, support Python 2.7 (and also Python 3).

 ### Testlab